 Information for Boards of Management

-All Educate Together schools must have an admission policy drawn up in accordance with current legislation and current Department of Education regulations.
+All Educate Together schools must have an admissions policy drawn up in accordance with current legislation and current Department of Education regulations.
 Legislation requires that enrolment policies must be approved by Educate Together as patron.
-Educate Together has a clear set of policies and procedures relating to the responsibilities of the Board, the Principal and the patron – detailed in the Educate Together Patronage Manual which can be accessed below.
+Educate Together has a clear set of policies and procedures relating to the responsibilities of the Board, the principal and the patron – detailed in the Educate Together Patronage Manual which can be accessed below.